 This policy describes how this personal data must be collected, handled and stored to meet the company's data protection standards and to comply with the law.

 Why this policy exists

-This data protection policy ensures BSE DMO Limited (Bury St Edmunds and Beyond):
+This data protection policy ensures BSE BIDCO LIMITED (under the Bury St Edmunds and Beyond brand):

 • Complies with data protection law